-9. Your trampoline enclosure is now fully assembled (put together).
+Your trampoline and enclosure are fully assembled now.

 Make sure that all parts are securely attached.
 Familiarize yourself and all users with the trampoline and enclosure with the safety precautions, use and instructional materials, and care and maintenance instructions in this manual before using the trampoline and enclosure.